mediafinger/t8r/README.markdown

 A lot :) Just the most important features that I have in mind:

+*  JSON REST API for all important functionality, including bulk-imports
+*  Frontend design
-*  Searching and filtering
+*  Configurable import and export
 *  Import of files in other formats
 *  Export of files in other formats
-*  Configurable import and export
-*  Frontend design
-*  JSON REST API for all important functionality, including bulk-imports
 *  (maybe) a User Rights System or Role System